huskyhehe/huskyhehe/README.md

     - **Kotlin**
   - Redis, Kafka ... -->

 🤗 I'm now open to **2023 Summer Software Engineering Internship** positions.
-Feel free to contact me!
+Feel free to connect and contact with me.

 <!--
 **huskyhehe/huskyhehe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.